Travel Guides: Italy Travel Guide: Overview

 The Dolomites' jagged peaks pierce through the clouds.
 Stark grey limestone lends an almost lunar quality to your surroundings, contrasted by bursts of wildflowers and green grass.
 And the views… out of this world.
 Up here, the air is clean and invigorating.
 As you hike, breathe deeply.
 Take your adventure to new heights.

-1 Hike the foothills of the Dolomites across rolling pastures and wildflower meadows in the heart of the Dolomites | Follow a wooded trail to vista-rich plateaus | Settle into the relaxed pace of mountain life in family-run rifugi (mountain huts) that seem to appear out of nowhere | Savor the warm and hearty flavors of South Tyrolean fare | Trek to Lake Fosses at the base of Monte Croda Rossa and gaze down at the valley below | Share the trail with ibex, deer and chamois | Learn about the region's flora, fauna and geology with a local guide | Climb to Forcella Riciogogn for spectacular views.
+Hike across rolling pastures and wildflower meadows in the heart of the Dolomites | Follow a wooded trail to vista-rich plateaus | Settle into the relaxed pace of mountain life in family-run rifugi (mountain huts) that seem to appear out of nowhere | Savor the warm and hearty flavors of South Tyrolean fare | Trek to Lake Fosses at the base of Monte Croda Rossa and gaze down at the valley below | Share the trail with ibex, deer and chamois | Learn about the region's flora, fauna and geology with a local guide | Climb to Forcella Riciogogn for spectacular views.

-Explore Fanes-Sennes-Braies Nature Park, a World Heritage site with rugged peaks and pristine alpine lakes | Trek into the Fanes highlands and admire the wildflowers and brilliant limestone massifs | Explore the mountain hamlet of San Cassiano and discover the distinct language, culture and customs of the Ladin people | Hike on trails with panoramic views of glacier-carved valleys and limestone summits | Discover the region’s dramatic history at Lake Valparola, once the site of heavy combat during World War I.
+Explore Fanes-Sennes-Braies Nature Park, a World Heritage site with rugged peaks and pristine alpine lakes | Trek into the Fanes highlands and admire the wildflowers and brilliant limestone massifs | Walk through the mountain hamlet of San Cassiano and experience the distinct language, culture and customs of the Ladin people | Hike on trails with panoramic scenes of glacier-carved valleys and limestone summits | Discover the region’s dramatic history at Passo Valparola, once the site of heavy combat during World War I.